sourcefrog/conserve/doc/format.md

 ## Software version

 Conserve archives include the version of the software that wrote them, which is an _x.y.z_ tuple.
-Changes to the `x` major version imply a non-backward-compatible change: older versions may not be able to read it.
-Changes to the `y` minor version may include backward-compatible extensions.
-(See [Versioning](versioning.md).)
+See [versioning.md](versioning.md) for the semantics.

 ## Filenames